Realife-Brahmin/MultiPeriod-DistOPF-Benchmark/functions/OneTimeScripts/validationAgainstOpenDSS_MATLAB/ieee123_1ph_created/README.md

 ## How to Run Powerflow for the Model using OpenDSS GUI:

-Just open Master-OpenDSS.dss in OpenDSS and Ctrl+A Ctrl+D.
+Just open Master.dss in OpenDSS and Ctrl+A Ctrl+D.

 ## High level overview of the repository
 ieee123_1ph_OpenDSS